 - Gate 2: Two elevators in the Yankee Stadium Lobby for SAP Suite Level-ticketed Guests, Guests with disabilities wishing to access the Main and Terrace/Grandstand Levels, and those Guests who have access to the Audi Yankees Club or Budweiser Hall of Fame Lounge

-- Suite Entrance, adjacent to Gate 4: Two elevators for Legends Suite-, Delta SKY360° Suite- and SAP Suite Level-ticketed Guests and Guests with disabilities wishing to access the Tommy Bahama Marlin Bar.
+- Suite Entrance, adjacent to Gate 4: Two elevators for Legends Suite-, Delta SKY360° Suite-, SAP Suite Level- and Jim Beam Suite-ticketed Guests and Guests with disabilities wishing to access the Tommy Bahama Marlin Bar.

 - Great Hall: Eight elevators for Guests wishing to access the Main and Terrace/Grandstand Levels